netlabtoolkit/ntk/README.md

 If you are on Raspberry Pi, then you probably have an outdated version of Node.
 Here's a nice & easy upgrade method: http://joshondesign.com/2013/10/23/noderpi

-You will also need to install bower if you do not have it already:
+You will also need to install bower and grunt if you do not have them already:
 ```
 npm install bower
+npm install grunt
 ```

 To install this version of NETLab Toolkit: